albertnguyentran/my-portfolio/README.md

 # How I made it

 **Stack:** <br/>
-Database: Mongodb, Mongoose to define object schemas <br/>
+Database: Mongodb, Mongoose <br/>
 Back-end: Node.JS, Express.JS, yahoo-stock-api <br/>
-Front-end: React.JS, Chart.JS, axios to make API calls <br/>
+Front-end: React.JS, Chart.JS, axios <br/>

 # What's Next

 Make the UI nicer <br/>
 Add advanced analytics that can be selected to view from a drop-down table

+# Update
+yahoo-stocks-api v1 is deprecated, update to v2 if you want to use this